 Prolonged exposure to digital screens has other health implications for your child.
 It can:

 - Increase the risk of obesity

 - Trigger neck and back pain

 How Can You Limit Your Child’s Screen Time?

-- Select cheat days: Give your child a day off, once in a while, to binge-watch their favourite cartoons or videos.
+- Have Cheat Days: Give your child a day off, once in a while, to binge-watch their favourite cartoons or videos.
 This lets them know that is a reward for following a schedule.

-- Indulge in extracurriculars: Encourage your children to be outdoors, learn a new skill offline, or simply do something productive.
+- Indulge in Extracurricular Activities: Encourage your children to be outdoors, learn a new skill offline, or simply do something productive.
 Spend time with them and ensure they’re enjoying their time offline.
 That way, they don’t resort to television or the mobile/tablet to seek entertainment.

 Sign Up for Alerts